 Learn step by step how to make a smoked eye of round roast beef on ANY grill or smoker!

 Take your roast beef to the next level with this smoked eye of round.
 Seasoned and smoked to a perfect medium rare then sliced ultra thin.
-You may never go back to the deli counter again!
+Whether you've got a Pit Boss or Traeger pellet grill, a Weber Kettle, or a Masterbuilt electric smoker, we've got you covered.

 Let's get started!